Schools shut across Scotland as teachers strike over pay

 The Scottish Government has said the 10% increase the EIS wants is unaffordable.

-In Glasgow, EIS members took part in a rally outside Langside Halls in the Shawlands area on Tuesday, chanting “There’s plenty of money, no more lies, 10% no compromise”, and singing “All we want is a 10% pay rise” to the tune of Yellow Submarine.
+In Glasgow, EIS members took part in a rally outside Langside Halls, Shawlands on Tuesday, chanting “There’s plenty of money, no more lies, 10% no compromise”, and singing “All we want is a 10% pay rise” to the tune of Yellow Submarine.

 EIS Glasgow chairman Andrew Fullwood told the PA news agency: “The longer this has gone on, the more determined people have become to see it resolved successfully.